 \subsection{Comparison with SOWL \citep{zhao2015}}

-As mentioned earlier, our work is inspired by the SOWL method of \cite{zhao2015}, who use the hinge loss $\psi(x,y)=\min(x-1,y-1,0)$ as the surrogate.
-Since hinge loss is non-smooth, the resulting surrogate value function is not amenable to gradient based optimization methods.
-The surrogate value function is therefore optimized via the dual formulation, which leads to SVM type methods.
-However, SVM type approaches have several limitations.
-First, the number of linear constraints of the SVM formulation scales linearly with the sample size, which leads to computational complexity of $O(n^3)$ \citep{NIPS2000_19de10ad}.
-This makes SVM based methods not scalable for large scale EHR studies where $n$ is large.
+As mentioned earlier, our work is inspired by the SOWL method of \cite{zhao2015}, who uses the hinge loss $\psi(x,y)=\min(x,y,1)$ as the surrogate.
+Since hinge loss is non-smooth, the resulting surrogate value function is not amenable to gradient-based optimization methods.
+The surrogate value function is therefore optimized via the dual formulation, which leads to SVM-type methods.
+However, SVM-type approaches have several limitations.
+First, the number of linear constraints of the SVM formulation scales linearly with the sample size, which leads to the computational complexity of $O(n^3)$ \citep{NIPS2000_19de10ad}.
+This makes SVM-based methods not scalable for large-scale EHR studies where $n$ is large.
 Second, the dual objective does not facilitate straightforward variable selection via the addition of an $l_1$ penalty.
-Finally, SVM type methods are not flexible enough to accommodate tree-based or neural-network type classifiers with rigorous statistical guarantees.
-Our surrogate loss based approach is flexible, and it has the advantage of both computational efficiency and the ability to incorporate variable selection.
+Finally, SVM-type methods are not flexible enough to accommodate tree-based or neural-network-type classifiers with rigorous statistical guarantees.
+Our surrogate loss-based approach is flexible, and it has the advantage of both computational efficiency and the ability to incorporate variable selection.